 Scale 7 – The Disagreeing Scale

 Disagreements are natural and inevitable in a social construct.
 However, different cultures perceive disagreements in different ways.
-Based on cultures, disagreements can be confrontational or they endeavor to avoid confrontations.
+Based on cultures, disagreements can be confrontational or they endeavour to avoid confrontations.

 - Confrontational – Cultures that are confrontational by nature, such as France and Israel, are able to separate the person from their proposed idea that they do agree with.
 This outlook does not negatively affect relationships in disagreements.

 - Avoid confrontations – On the other hand, cultures such as Japan and Indonesia have cultures that believe that open confrontation can disrupt the harmonious setting of a group.
 They also believe that the idea a person puts forth is not separated from the person, therefore disagreeing with the idea is considered equal to disagreeing with the person.